** Our CSAs are all sold out. Still need a veggie share? Check out New Entry Sustainable Farming Project!**

 ** Pay by check and receive a 5% bonus **

-- The Egg Share will be sourced through Julie’s Happy Hens and come in 1/2 dozen, 1 dozen, & 2 dozen shares.
+- The Egg Share will be sourced through Julie’s Happy Hens and comes in a 1 dozen share.
 20 weeks.
-Pick-up Tuesday or Thursday.
+Pick-up Tuesday, Thursday or Saturday.

-- SOLD OUT!
-The Fruit Share will be sourced from multiple New England Farms and come in a small and large share.
-20 weeks.
-Pick-up Thursday.
+- The Fruit Share will be sourced from multiple New England Farms and size will vary depending on fruit availability; average is 3-5 pounds.
+18 weeks.
+Pick-up Tuesday, Thursday or Saturday.

 1. Create or log into your account via our Farm-to-Go store.
 (NOTE: registrations will be made through our Farm-to-Go online store this year – this is a different system from pre-2021.